NicolasDorier/NBitcoin.Docs/README.md

 The process is about:
 * Add a new feature on NBitcoin
 * Use such feature for another project
-* Finding what is hard to use on NBitcoin
+* Finding the paint point of using this feature
-* Fixing NBitcoin to have better idea
+* Fixing NBitcoin to make the use case easier to code

 This feedback loop sometimes take 10 min.
 This is why NBitcoin has today 604 releases.